NIK-C0D3/NIK-C0D3/README.md

 - 👀 I’m interested in Learning to Code
 - 🌱 I’m currently learning HTML & CSS
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I Quite Gaming for Coding/Programming
+- ⚡ Fun fact: I QUIT Gaming for Coding/Programming

 <!---
 NIK-C0D3/NIK-C0D3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.